syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-change-empty-view-at-run-time-in-.net-maui-listview).

-## Choose an EmptyViewTemplate at runtime
+## Change an EmptyViewTemplate at runtime

-The `SfListView` allows you to choose appearance of `SfListView.EmptyView` at run time based on its value using `SfListView.EmptyViewTemplate` property.
+The `EmptyView` appearance can be changed at run time based on its value using `EmptyViewTemplate` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}